JJP Newsletter. The latest news in Indonesian IP, right to your inbox.

 On 27 October 2016, Indonesia’s House of Representatives passed a new Trademark & Geographical Indications Law.
 It is expected to become effective within 30 days, thereby replacing the previous Trademark Law (No. 15/2001).
 The new Law contains a number of changes to the registration, protection and enforcement of trademarks and geographical indications (GIs) in Indonesia. […]

 Januar Jahja & Partners (JJP) is pleased to announce that it has been named a ‘Top Tier’ Intellectual Property firm in Indonesia by the 2017 edition of Legal 500.
-Additionally, four JJP attorneys were listed as ‘Recommended’ as well.
-Stating that “[JJP’s] ‘excellent service’ has won the firm several new high-profile, international clients,” the Legal […]
+Additionally, three JJP attorneys were listed as ‘Recommended’ as well.
+Stating that “[JJP’s] ‘excellent service’ has won the firm several new high-profile, international clients,” the Legal 500 Asia […]

 On 10 November 2016, the Indonesian IP Office announced an increase in various official fees to take effect the following day, 11 November 2016.
 There was no prior notice given of this increase.
 The fee increases are based on Government Regulation No. 45/2016 Regarding Non-Taxable State Revenue, which was signed by Indonesian President Joko Widodo […]